edufeed/edufeed/README.md

 ### Viewing Log Analysis Results

-You can view the log analysis results for the current user by either:
+You can view the log analysis results for the current user the following ways:

 * On the tablet, go to the admin console and click the `Display Log Analysis` button
-* On the server, run the command `node scripts/log_analysis.js geza` (substituting `geza` with the username you want to view log analysis results for)
+* On the server, run the command `node scripts/view_log_analysis.js geza` (substituting `geza` with the username you want to view log analysis results for)

 Results will look like follows.
 The code that does the log analysis is in [log-analysis.ls](https://github.com/edufeed/edufeed/blob/master/www/log-analysis.ls)